 Lawrence University President Laurie A. Carter

-Laurie A. Carter joined Lawrence University as its 17th president on July 1, 2021, bringing with her more than 25 years of leadership experience in higher education.
+Laurie A. Carter joined Lawrence University of Wisconsin as its 17th president on July 1, 2021.

-A native of New Jersey, Carter attended Clarion University of Pennsylvania where she received a bachelor of science degree in communications.
-She received her master of arts degree in communications from William Paterson College and earned her JD degree from Rutgers University.
+She attended Clarion University of Pennsylvania, where she received a Bachelor of Science degree in communications.
+She received her Master of Arts degree in communications from William Paterson College and earned her JD degree from Rutgers University.
 She was awarded an Honorary Doctorate from Snow College and is a member of the Clarion University Athletics Hall of Fame, in recognition of her outstanding undergraduate career in track and field.

-She is married to Gary Robinson, and they have one son, Carter.
+She is married to Gary Robinson, and they have one son.

 Learn about Lawrence University and Milwaukee Downer College presidents.